-The purpose of discussing peace this month is to help us realize that we all have access to it in our lives in each moment that we are here on this earth.
-Some moments are more challenging than others, and I find comfort in knowing that everyone experiences that.
-So when things get rough and you start to feel like a victim or weak, and that peace is out of reach, know that you are not alone in feeling that way or facing difficult times.
-We all have a choice to feel peace in the moment, and remember that can be empowering.
+The purpose of discussing peace this month is to help us realize that we all have access to it in our lives in each moment.
+Some moments are more challenging than others, but we can all find comfort in knowing that everyone experiences that.
+So when things get rough and you start to feel that peace is out of reach, know that you are not alone.
+We all have a choice to feel peace in the moment and that can be empowering.

-If, rather than resisting the challenge of finding peace, we embrace it and allow ourselves to be vulnerable in our pursuit of peace, perhaps we could see that dissolving the preconceptions of perfection that we believe are the requirements of peace is the actual path itself.
+Rather than resisting the challenge of finding peace, we can choose to embrace it and allow ourselves to be vulnerable in our pursuit of peace.
+Then perhaps we can see that dissolving the preconceptions of perfection that we believe are the requirements of peace is the actual path itself.
 That may not happen the first, second or even 10th time we try it, but practice is what will help us get there and ultimately, practice is what makes the master.

 "Play with my friends and drawing."

 "I would say that yoga, hiking, listening to zen music and reading all bring me peace in the moment."

 "I breathe and think of what I am experiencing from each of my five senses." -Jordan, 35 years old

 "I feel peaceful when I am in nature with the trees, flowers, sunrise, sunset and ocean.
 A child's tenderness also gives me peace." -Blanca, 60 years old